-BLEND COMPOSITION:- To find out the amount of different fibres in the sample.
+BLEND COMPOSITION:- To find out the number of different fibres in the sample.

 Test Method: IS: 1564-1988, IS: 1889-1976, IS: 2005-198, IS: 2006-1988, IS: 3416 -1999; IS: 3421-1988; IS: 6503-1988; IS:6504-1988; IS: 9896-1981.

-CHLORIDE AND SULPHATE:- In textile industries, textile material undergo various treatments in course of which extraneous matter of various type as sizing or finish material water soluble salt (chlorides & sulphates) is gathered by or added to textile materials.
-Such water soluble substances if present in more than certain quantities, may have deleterious effects on the fibrous material.
+CHLORIDE AND SULPHATE:- In textile industries, textile material undergoes various treatments in course of which, an extraneous matter of various type as sizing or finish material water-soluble salt (chlorides & sulphates) is gathered by or added to textile materials.
+Such water-soluble substances, if present in more than certain quantities, may have deleterious effects on the fibrous material.